MKSAP Quiz: Frequent watery, nonbloody diarrhea

 B. Repeat HLA testing after resumption of a gluten-containing diet

-C. Repeat tissue transglutaminase IgA measurement after resumption of gluten-containing diet
+C. Repeat tissue transglutaminase IgA measurement after resumption of gluten-containing

 D. Upper endoscopy and biopsy